10 Meaty Facts About McDonald's McRib Sandwich

 6. YOU CAN THANK THE FLINSTONES FOR ITS RETURN.

 After mediocre sales, the McRib was pulled from the national menu in 1985.
-When The Flintstones hit theaters in 1994, McDonald’s capitalized on the resemblance between the slab o’ ribs atop the Flintmobile and the pork patty, and brought it back as a movie tie-in.
+When the live-action The Flintstones movie hit theaters in 1994, McDonald’s capitalized on the resemblance between the slab o’ ribs atop the Flintmobile and the pork patty, and brought it back as a movie tie-in.
 Rosie O’Donnell was in the commercial, but John Goodman declined.

 7. ITS SHAPE IS VERY INTENTIONAL.